 When fall hits, you want to make sure that you check and clean your indoor and outdoor air conditioning unit.
 When your outdoor unit is covered in dirt and debris it can actually impact the overall performance of your unit.
 Take a look at the fan and grate particularly to make sure there isn’t any outside debris in the unit.

-If you see any physical damage or dents to the indoor or outdoor unit, make sure to call a professional such as those at Texas Pride Heating and Air right away.
+If you see any physical damage or dents to the indoor or outdoor unit, make sure to call a professional such as those at Texas Pride Heating & Air right away.

 Schedule your HVAC Inspection

 Before the chilly weather hits, make sure that you test out your furnace.
 There is nothing worse than waiting until you really need your heat to test it out.
 Once you test your furnace to see if it is working, schedule a maintenance appointment to ensure that your furnace will be ready for the weather change.

 Here at Texas Pride Heating & Air, we want to make sure that you are getting the most out of your home’s HVAC system that it is always ready for every season.
 We know that seasonal maintenance appointments are essential to keeping your heat and AC up and running as it should be, no matter what time of year it is.
 If you need a maintenance appointment for HVAC system or are interested in a repair or replacement, we are the team to help you.